Skip to main content

 ghibli park ghiblis grand warehouse

-The land already featured a replica of Satsuki and Mei’s house from Studio Ghibli film My Neighbor Totoro, made for the World Expo.
+The land already featured a replica of Satsuki and Mei’s house from the Studio Ghibli film My Neighbor Totoro, made for the World Expo.
 Developers maintained the house for the new experience.

 What anime attractions feature at Ghibli Park?